zoeskan/MCB185/unit6-sequences.md

 'A'.
 On line 8, we simply ask `seq` to count how many As it has.

 ```
+5	nts = 'ACGTN' # should really be defined outside the loop
 6	print(name, end='\t')
 7	for nt in nts:
 8		print(seq.count(nt) / len(seq), end='\t')